Agent Native

 • Troubleshooting covers rstream doctor and common runtime failures.

-• Fine-Grained Tokens covers token grants and scope reduction.
+• Fine-Grained Tokens covers token resources and scope reduction.